Unearthly-2004/Unearthly-2004/README.md

 # 💫 About Me:
-🔭 I'm a Student, in Data Science.<br>👯 I'm Open to Collaborate.<br>🤝 I'm currently working in BLOCKCHAIN RCOEM CHAPTER.<br>🌱 I'm a technology lurker and a foodie.<br>💬 Ask me about MERN, Blockchain and food.<br>
+🔭 I'm a Student, in Data Science.<br>👯 I'm Open to Collaborate.<br>🌱 I'm a technology lurker and a foodie.

 ## 🌐 Socials: